2016 Townville Elementary School shooting

 The Townville Elementary School shooting occurred on September 28, 2016, in Townville, South Carolina, located 40 mi southwest of Greenville.
 Fourteen-year-old Jesse Osborne shot three students and a teacher, critically wounding six-year-old student Jacob Hall, who died from his injuries three days later.
-Osborne, who also shot and killed his father before the shooting, was arrested as the sole suspect and charged with murder and attempted murder.
+Osborne, who had also shot and killed his father before the shooting, was arrested as the sole suspect and charged with murder and attempted murder.

 Shooting

 The shooting started before 1:45 p.m., when Osborne drove into a fence of Townville Elementary School in a black pickup truck, got out of the vehicle and began firing into the air near the school's playground with a .40-caliber pistol, repeatedly shouting, "I hate my life."
 He then jumped the fence and began firing at students.
 Police received a 9-1-1 call on the shooting at 1:44 p.m.
-At around 2:00 p.m., the suspect was apprehended by a volunteer firefighter after his gun jammed on the playground, just 12 seconds after he first pulled the trigger.
-According to Osborne during his interview with the police, he threw his gun and his vest away after realizing he was "going to hell" and called his paternal grandparents in tears to confess what he had done.
-A body, later identified as the suspect's father, was later discovered at the family home by the Osborne's grandmother.
+At around 2:00 p.m., Osborne was apprehended by a volunteer firefighter after his gun jammed on the playground, just 12 seconds after he first pulled the trigger.
+During his interview with police Osborne stated he threw his gun and his vest away after realizing he was "going to hell" and called his paternal grandparents in tears to confess what he had done.
+A body, later identified as the suspect's father, was later discovered at the family home by Osborne's grandmother.
 The "unintelligible" call from her grandson prompted her to go to the home to investigate.

 One student was shot in the foot and a female teacher was shot in the shoulder; both were treated at AnMed Health and released the following evening.
 Another student suffered a superficial wound that did not require medical treatment.
 A third student, six-year-old Jacob Hall, suffered a gunshot wound to the leg, which led to massive blood loss and then cardiac arrest.
 He was airlifted to Greenville Memorial Hospital and underwent surgery.
 Hall died on October 1, three days after having been shot.
 A superhero-themed funeral for Hall was held on October 5.